Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Discussion

-The bursts in our sample were specifically selected since they have multiple pulses.
-Here we address the question whether or not the spectral properties of pulses in our sample is similar to the single pulsed bursts.
-To do this we compare the results in \citet{Yu2019}, who studied a sample of 37 single-pulsed burst.
+The bursts in our sample were specifically selected, since they have multiple pulses.
+Here we address the question of whether or not the spectral properties of the pulses in our sample are similar to those of the single-pulse bursts.
+To do this, we compare the results in \citet{Yu2019}, who studied a sample of 37 single-pulse bursts.

-In Figure \ref{fig:comparison} we compare the distributions of duration $T_{90}$, peak flux, fluence, and the time-integrated spectral shape ($E_{\rm p}$, $\alpha$, and $\beta$ from the Band fucntion fit).
-Our sample is shown by magenta lines and the \citet{Yu2019} sample is shown by the green lines.
-All these parameters are collected from {\it Fermi}-GBM catalogue.
-Both the peak flux (1024-ms timescale) and the fluence are taken over the 10-1000 keV range.
-The average values and standard deviations (1-$\sigma$ error) are presented in Table \ref{tab:Comparison}.
-Both the peak flux and the fluence are approximately double for the multi-pulsed bursts.
-Also the $\alpha$-distribution is shifted to softer values for the multi-pulsed bursts.
-On the other hand the $E_{\rm p}$ and $\beta$-values are similar between the samples.
+In Figure \ref{fig:comparison} we compare the distributions of duration $T_{90}$, peak flux, fluence, and the time-integrated spectral shape ($E_{\rm p}$, $\alpha$, and $\beta$ from the Band function fit).
+Our sample is shown by magenta lines, and the \citet{Yu2019} sample is shown by the green lines.
+All of these parameters are collected from the {\it Fermi}-GBM catalog.
+Both the peak flux (1024 ms timescale) and the fluence are taken over the 10-1000 keV range.
+The average values and standard deviations (1$\sigma$ error) are presented in Table \ref{tab:Comparison}.
+Both the peak flux and the fluence are approximately double for the multipulse bursts.
+Also, the $\alpha$ distribution is shifted to softer values for the multipulse bursts.
+On the other hand, the $E_{\rm p}$ and $\beta$ values are similar between the samples.
 The corresponding probabilities from K-S tests are 0.02, $<10^{-2}$, $<10^{-2}$, 0.86, $<10^{-2}$, and 0.19 for $t_{90}$, peak flux, fluence, $E_{\rm p}$, $\alpha$, and $\beta$, respectively.

 In Figure \ref{fig:distribution_Band_CPL_time_resolved} we compare the distributions of the time-resolved spectral parameters.
-In order to make a consistent comparison, we compare the results from using the CPL function through out for both samples.
-This choice is based on the fact that in the \citet{Yu2019}-sample, the CPL model is the best model.
-Likewise, we find that in only 29\% of the time-resolved bins the Band function is a better choice (\S \ref{sec:bestmodel}).
-We find that the averaged distribution of $\alpha$ is softer and the flux is larger for the multi-pulsed sample.
+In order to make a consistent comparison, we compare the results from using the CPL function throughout for both samples.
+This choice is based on the fact that in the \citet{Yu2019} sample, the CPL model is the best model.
+Likewise, we find that in only 29\% of the time-resolved bins is the Band function a better choice (\S \ref{sec:bestmodel}).
+We find that the average distribution of $\alpha$ is softer and the flux is larger for the multipulse sample.
 However, the $E_{\rm p}$ distributions are similar.
 These results are similar to the time-integrated spectra comparison.
-If we, instead, particularly identify the distribution of $P_1$, we find that $\alpha$-distributions have similar peak values.
-On the other hand, the flux of $P_1$ is double the corresponding flux for the single pulsed bursts.
+If we instead particularly identify the distribution of $P_1$, we find that $\alpha$ distributions have similar peak values.
+On the other hand, the flux of $P_1$ is double the corresponding flux for the single-pulse bursts.